Variational Monte Carlo#

 • Evaluate the new wavefunction amplitude wf_new=Psi(e_pos,p_pos,params) at this new position

-• If (wf_new/wf_old)^2 is greater then a random number selected between 0 and 1 (np.random.rand()) keep the new positions.
+• If (wf_new/wf_old)^2 is greater then a random number selected between 0 and 1 (np.random.rand()) accept and keep the new positions.
 Otherwise revert to the old positions.

-• Add the current local energy to a list
+• Add the current local energy to an energy list and the current location to a location list.

 Once this is done you can average the local energy list (ignoring the first few entries where the Monte Carlo was still equilibrating).
-Write a function MonteCarlo(p_pos,params,Psi,sweeps) which performs this Variational Monte Carlo and returns the energies and acceptance ratios.
+Write a function MonteCarlo(p_pos,params,Psi,sweeps) which performs this Variational Monte Carlo and returns the energies, acceptance ratio of your moves, and locations.

-Let’s try this for our wave-function at \(\alpha=0.5\) and run for 10,000 sweeps.
-You can compute an error bar by doing error_energy=np.std(energies[l:])/np.sqrt(len(energies[l:])) where l is a number selected to ignore the first few sweeps.
+Call your MonteCarlo function for our wave-function at \(\alpha=0.5\) using 10,000 sweeps.
+You can compute an error bar by doing error_energy=np.std(energies[l:])/np.sqrt(len(energies[l:])) where l=100 is a number of sweeps to ignore as the transient.
 Check that you are within 1-2 error bars of the value you computed above in exercise 1.

 Also plot the energy as a function of sweeps and plot a histogram of the energies.
-You should notice that it is very spikey and the histogram has a wide range of values.
+You should notice that it is very spikey and the histogram has a long tail to the left.

 Answer (end)